Semptic/rust-project-template/README.md

 It also creates github workflows for coverage and tests.
 If you don't want this delete the `workflows` folder otherwise move the `workflows` folder into `.github/`.

+This also adds a ready to go [gitpod](https://gitpod.io/) configuration.

 You must add a license file in `./LICENSE` after generating from the template.